Djacon/obsidian-ml-notes/ML & DL/Supervised learning/Regression/Ridge.md

-**Ridge (L2-regularization)** is a method of estimating the coefficients of multiple-regression models in scenarios where the independent variables are highly correlated.
+**Ridge (L2-regularization)** is a linear method of estimating the coefficients of multiple-regression models in scenarios where the independent variables are highly correlated.
 Can be calculated by finding the [[Residual Sum of Squares]] (RSS) and [[Euclidean normalization]]

 #### Loss Function:
 $$